EdwardBerman/cosmo-corr/README.md

 # Cosmological Correlation Functions

-This repository contains all code for the for the in preparation package ***CosmologicalCorrelations.jl: A Julia Package for Cosmological Correlation Functions with Probabilistic Clustering Assignments***.

-The repository also contains the material that went into the ***American Astronomical Society Winter Session*** abstract, ***On Differentiable Correlation Functions***.
+The repository contains all material that went into the ***American Astronomical Society Winter Session*** abstract, ***On Differentiable Correlation Functions***.
 An expanded version of that work is currently in preparation for submission to the ***Open Journal of Astrophysics*** with the title ***On Soft Clustering for Correlation Estimators: Model Uncertainty, Differentiability, and Surrogates***.

 Docs and project details will be made available [here](https://cosmo-corr.netlify.app/)